 What Does It Mean to Opt-Out of a Class Action Lawsuit?

 To opt-out means to choose not to participate in the lawsuit.
 When someone opts out they do not receive any share of the settlement if class representatives win or the defendant decides to settle.

 A person who decides to opt-out can file an individual lawsuit at a future date.

 TYPICAL CLASS ACTION CLAIMS

 There are many issues that are well-suited to class action lawsuits.
 Some of the most common class action claims include:

-If you believe that you have been involved in a situation that warrants a class action lawsuit, be sure to document any injuries or financial harm as a result of it.
+If you believe you’ve been involved in a situation that warrants a class action lawsuit, the first thing you should do is document any injuries or financial harm as a result of it.
 For example, if a product has injured you or a family member, be sure to get photos of the products as well as medical records documenting the injury.

 HOW CAN HABUSH HELP?

-If you believe you have been involved in a situation that may warrant a class action lawsuit, we can help.
-Contact Attorneys Jason Knutson or Breanne Snapp today at 608-255-6663 to gain a deeper understanding of your rights and learn about how we can fight for you.
+If you have been involved in a situation that may warrant a class action lawsuit, we can help.
+Contact our class action lawyers Jason Knutson or Breanne Snapp today at 608-255-6663 to gain a deeper understanding of your rights and learn about how we can fight for you.